Sidgi/Budgeting-app/README.md

 * D3 , Canvas.js , Styling with graphs
 * Categorized by cash and credit
 * Currency differantiation
+* Implement Active Storage and using AWS S3 for file uploads
 * Implement Limits for app
 * Implement Prioraty for Expenses
 * Search operation (income/expense) based on name/user/cuisine type/ingredients